CDL Truck Driver Screening Interview Template

 What class of CDL do you hold (A, B, or C), and what endorsements are on your license (Hazmat, Tanker, Doubles/Triples, Passenger)?
 Is your license active and free of restrictions?

 What this assesses: Confirms eligibility for specific loads and routes, since endorsements directly determine which freight the candidate can be submitted for.
+Strong answers state class and each endorsement precisely ("Class A, Hazmat and Tanker, no restrictions") and know their license is active; weak answers are fuzzy on endorsements or unaware of restrictions that quietly rule them out of half your openings.

 2